How to Drive Low-Cost Conversions with Contextual Display Ads

 About the author

 Max DesMarais is an SEO & PPC Specialist for Vital Design, a web design, digital marketing and PPC management company.
-He manages clients’ Facebook, AdWords and LinkedIn campaigns in a wide array of industries.
+He manages clients’ Facebook, Google Ads (formerly known as AdWords), and LinkedIn campaigns in a wide array of industries.
 He is also a part of the SEO department, allowing him to help clients balance efforts on both organic and paid fronts.